 "Let us, then, begin again.
 Since all every sort of knowledge and choice is directed to the attainment of some good, what is the good which we say the aim of political science?
 That is, what is the highest of all the goods pursued in action?
 As far as the name goes, we may say that the great majority of mankind agree, since the multitude and persons of refinement say it is happiness (εὐδαιμονίαν), and suppose that living well and doing well are the same thing as being happy.
 What they disagree about is what happiness is" (Nicomachean Ethics I.1.1095a).

 Plato and Aristotle share what one might call a "teleological" perspective on ethics.

 For Plato and Aristotle, very broadly speaking, the good is primary and defined independently of the right.
 The right is secondary.
-It is understood in terms the good.
+It is understood relative to the good.
 An alternative to the teleological perspective on ethics is what one might call the "deontological" perspective.
 On this perspective, the relationship between the good and the right is reversed.
 The right is prior to the good.
 The deontological perspective has the important consequence that it allows for pluralism about the good.
 It frees individuals to pursue any life that make sense to them as long as this pursuit is permitted by the right, where the right consists in principles minimally necessary to give individuals the freedom to pursue lives that they themselves understand to be good lives.

 Given these two perspectives on ethics, two questions arise.
 One is which perspective is correct.
 This is a philosophical question.
 It is the question of the appropriateness of a single determinate conception of the good life as a basis for formulating moral and political principles, given the existence of substantive diversity and conflict about how to live.